 Q. How long does a job take to complete from start to finish?

-A. Typically, a complete basement finishing or basement remodeling job will take around 8 - 10 weeks.
+A. Typically, a complete basement finishing or basement remodeling job will take around 8 - 12 weeks, or so.
 Large jobs or projects requiring custom work will take longer, and that's normal.

 Q. Can I save money if my framing is pretty much completed already?